sebapersson/PEtab.jl/docs/src/tutorials/index.md

 The PEtab.jl tutorials cover how to set up parameter-estimation problems with various features, and how to run and configure parameter estimation.

-## Creating a parameter estimation problem
+## Creating a mechanistic parameter estimation problem

 - [Simulation conditions](@ref petab_sim_cond): Measurements collected under different
   experimental conditions (e.g. simulations use different initial values).